 Watch your front oxygen sensor/s.
 The sensors should switch back and forth between high and low values.
 Many oxygen sensors are one volt systems, and will therefore switch between .02 and .98 volts.
 Other systems are five volt, some are 1.5 volt.
 The main thing to look for is rapid switching (every second or so) between low and high values.
 If the oxygen sensor is switching, then the ECU (engine control unit) is adjusting fuel.
 If an oxygen sensor is switching slowly, or sticking at a value, then there is a gross failure in the fuel control system (MAF, engine coolant temperature sensor, Oxygen sensor, etc.)

-you can actually open them up and tune them.
-They are simply a flapper door that swings open as the engine draws more air in.
+You can actually open these old MAF’s up and tune them.
+They are a simple flapper door that swings open as the engine draws more air in.
 The main downfall of these early MAF’s is that the spring wears out.
 As the spring wears out, the door will open further than it should, and the car will run rich.
 Watch your five gas analyzer and adjust it one click at a time.
 If you don’t have a five gas, you can always adjust a few clicks and then run it back through emission testing, it’s just far more time consuming.
 Generally speaking, you will need to tighten the spring two or three clicks per 100,000 miles.

 If you have a distributor on the car, set your timing.
 Ignition timing that is too far advanced will result in high NOX.
 Ignition timing that is too far retarded may result in high HC or CO.

 While you are at it, also inspect your spark plugs to ensure they are new.
 Always, make sure you have the proper spark plug in your vehicle.
-If you are unsure exactly what plugs should be in your car, email email@example.com, and Scotty will tell you the exact plugs you should be using.
+Teh factory spark plug is always the best spark plug.
+If you are not sure what plugs to use, get a set form the dealership.

 You can sometimes find a faulty ignition system by soaking the engine with water.
 The water will make it easier for the ignition system to arc to ground rather than going through the spark plug.
 If your car has coil on plug ignition, you can stress test the coils by making them jump a gap before the spark plug.